oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Create the LRA complete endpoint

   Each LRA participant needs a "complete" endpoint.
 This `completeWork` method implements that endpoint, as declared by the `@Complete` annotation.
-Note that this responds to the HTTP PUT method and extracts the `lraId` from an HTTP header as in the previous method.
+Note that this response to the HTTP PUT method and extracts the `lraId` from an HTTP header as in the previous method.

     ```java
     <copy>